 With expression you can change

-and new perspectives find
+and a new perspective find

-where safe never is
+but safe never is

 and doubt is the brother of shame

 Success depends on taking responsibility for timing as well as speed.
 It’s a fine balance.
 If you consider an idea too long prior to expression, you lose something necessary to make the communication effective.
 Your concentration has to be so that just one second before the word, you have to know what it means as well as the note.
 A rhapsody of melody and contemplative symphony.

 It’s the same reason that Marlon Brando preferred using an earpiece with lines fed to him, heard for the first time there and then; the freshness of a random song-pool makes for a similar greater connection to a piece.